astra-sim/astra-network-analytical-docs/input-format/topology.md

 ## Multi-dimensional Network Topology
 By stacking up multiple network building blocks, one can also represent multi-dimensional network topologies.

-Below image visualizes sample 2D and 3D topologies.
+The below image depicts sample 2D and 3D topologies.

 ![Multi-dimensional Network Samples](/_static/images/input-format/multidim-network-example.svg)

-Above samples can be captured as below in the `.yml` input format.
+The above samples can be captured as below in the `.yml` input format.
 :::{code-block} yaml
 topology: [ Ring, Switch ]  # 2D topology
 topology: [ Ring, Ring, Ring ]  # 3D topology